WaterMyPlants3/back-end/README.md

     This gathers the **users** `id` from the params property to identify which user to delete the plant from.
     Currently requires the **users_plants** `id` from the client to identify which entry to delete.

+    ---

+    ## Additional routes are available or can be made if you find that client app requires them.
+Let us know!